Language barrier: Auxiliary languages as a solution

-Since the late 1800s, auxiliary languages have been available to help overcome the language barrier.
+Since the late 1800s, auxiliary languages have been available to help overcome language barriers.
 They were traditionally written or constructed by a person or group.
 Originally, the idea was that two people who wanted to communicate could learn an auxiliary language with little difficulty and could use this language to speak or write to each other.

 In the first half of the twentieth century, a second approach to auxiliary languages emerged: that there was no need to construct an auxiliary language, because the most widely spoken languages already had many words in common.
 These words could be developed into a simple language.
 People in many countries would understand this language when they read or heard it, because its words also occurred in their own languages.
 This approach addressed a perceived limitation of the available auxiliary languages: the need to convince others to learn them before communication could take place.
 The newer auxiliary languages could also be used to learn ethnic languages quickly and to better understand one's own language.

 Examples of traditional auxiliary languages, sometimes called schematic languages, are Esperanto, Ido, and Volapük.
-Examples of the newer approach, sometimes called naturalistic languages, are Interlingua, Interlingue and Latino Sine Flexione.
+Examples of the newer approach, sometimes called naturalistic languages, are Interlingua, Interlingue and Latino sine flexione.
 Only Esperanto and Interlingua are widely used today, although Ido is also in use.

 The second approach is pushed even further by the so-called zonal languages, languages intended specifically for speakers of closely related languages.
 Since languages of the same family already have a certain degree of mutual intelligibility, the idea is that receptive bilingualism should allow a language based on their commonalities to be understandable without any prior learning.
 The most widely used example is Interslavic.